gsusgg/ComfyUI_CozyGen/README.md

 ## DISCLAIMER

 This project was 100% "vibe-coded" using Gemini 2.5 Pro/Flash.
 I dont code, but wanted to share a working LLM assisted projected.
 Everything AFTER this disclaimer is 99% made by an LLM.
 I just wanted to make dumb cat pictures with my desktop ComfyUI from my phone, so now this exists.
+Thanks to @acly and the comfyui-tooling-nodes for the inspiration.

 ## ✨ Overview